toeb/cmakepp/README.md

 # Feature Overview

-`oocmake` is a general purpose library for cmake.
+`cmakepp` is a general purpose library for cmake.
 It contains functionality that was missing in my opinion and also wraps some cmake functionality to fit to the style of this library.

 * Features
 	* [interactive cmake console](#icmake) (`cmake -P icmake.cmake`)